-If you were one of the unfortunate generation who didn’t have the benefit of the chicken pox vaccine, most likely you developed chicken pox, and if you did, you probably remember how good that oatmeal bath felt against your fevered skin.
+If you were one of the unfortunate generations who didn’t have the benefit of the chicken pox vaccine, most likely you developed chicken pox, and if you did, you probably remember how good that oatmeal bath felt against your fevered skin.
 Oatmeal is a natural anti-inflammatory that has great soothing qualities and is one of the most excellent rash treatments, particularly for those caused by poison ivy, eczema, allergies, sunburn, and more.

 Top dermatologists in Michigan agree that cold compresses are perfect for relieving the itchiness and swelling that accompanies rashes due to heat, shingles, poison ivy, and insect bites.
 You can make your own compress with ice and a Ziploc bag or invest in one found at a drug store, but never put the ice directly against the skin.